• Bread Machine

 Equipment Needed – Measuring cup & spoons, silicone spatula, oven mitts, cooling rack and a bread machine.

-• Settings – 1.5 lb, light color and basic bread
+• Settings – 1.5 lb, light color and basic/white bread

 • Unplug your bread machine.